HsuTing/convert2geojson/README.md

 You can add issue [here](https://github.com/HsuTing/json2geojson/issues).

-- now, this only can transform point in geojson.
+- Now, this program only can transform points in json to points in geojson.